 The same rationale is used by AKEP during the analysis, where especially in section 3 refers to the aforementioned requirements.
 However, inexplicably applies another method for determination of the MTRs, which in turn brings confusion and leaves room for arbitrary measures.

 In addition, the Albanian law no. 9918/2008 has adopted the same approach, where in all the articles that regulate tariffs, specifies the cost orientation obligation.
 For instance article 45 requires the SMP operators to orient the tariffs towards costs for access and/or interconnection and when considering these measures, it must also take into account the investment made by the operator, allowing a reasonable range of profit over the capital, including the risk.
 Moreover, in article 53 it is required that the operators when determining the tariffs must orient them towards cost; this way avoiding abusive and anticompetitive tariffs.
 The purpose for regulating the tariffs is to prevent any anticompetitive behavior and discrimination of end users and market competitors that may result from actions of SMP operators.
 Also under article 55, AKEP, when regulating the tariffs, takes into account the protection of the interests of the operator, the tariffs of which are subject to regulation, in a way that the resulting tariffs from the decision of AKEP to be cost oriented.
-The same is highlighted in articles 56 and 57 and all this under the main principles provided by article 7 of the law where under the “Regulatory goals” heading it is stated that “AKEP exercises its
+The same is highlighted in articles 56 and 57 and all this under the main principles provided by article 7 of the law where under the “Regulatory goals” heading it is stated that “AKEP exercises its4.
+Do you agree with the proposed level of MTR 1.11 Leke/min and which is the most reasonable deadline for start of application of the new tariff by each of the three mobile operators?

 First, Vodafone is against the reduction of MTRs to the level of 1.22 Lek/min within 2018.
 Vodafone requires that such reduction from 1.48 to 1.22 Lek/min should start as of 1st of January 2019.
 The reduction of MTRs starting from 1st of January would be more natural and also in line with the average tariff level of BEREC countries that AKEP is using as reference.
 Vodafone has always been strongly against any steep reductions of termination tariffs (i.e. within 2018 for this case) as this constitutes real risks for the financial stability of the operators in the market and would negatively affect the level of investments.